PavanDNaik/linkedin-login-openid-react/README.md

 ## License

 This project is licensed under the ISC License.
 Feel free to use and modify it as per your needs.

+---

+Let me know if you'd like further modifications!